TPD Claims – Your Complete Guide.

 In our experience, the common reasons for insurers rejecting TPD insurance claims include:

 If your TPD claim has been rejected, you might still be able to get the insurer’s decision reversed.
 For example, if your TPD claim was rejected because it was lodged too late, there might be circumstances beyond your control that caused the delay.
-Speak to a specialist TPD lawyer to find out your options and whether you can get the insurer to reverse its decision.
+Speak to one of our Sydney or Melbourne TPD lawyers to find out your options and whether you can get the insurer to reverse its decision.

 What injuries and illnesses qualify for a TPD claim?